 MA Fine Art – Chelsea College of Arts, 2021

 Currently, Deborahs's portraits are based on original photographic images and sourced stills.
 Subjects are prominent Black political campaigners whom Deborah has worked with, friends and family and some well-known Black figures in popular culture.
-There are instances where drawings and paintings of people have been pegged to news stories that have captured the artists interests as a Black journalist.
+There are instances where her drawings and paintings of people have been pegged to news stories that have captured Deborah's interests as a Black journalist.

 Through experimentation Deborah has the space to consider the work in the context of new possibilities like text, dialogues, typography, video production and book design.
 Concepts like psychogeography, the relationship between land and identity and the use of augmented reality technology will feature in future work as well as the idea of embodied cognition and investigation into the creative political encounter between artist and observer.